mem48/geocompr/main.md

 Cell numbers in rasters start at 1 in the upper left corner, and its number increase from left to right and then from top to bottom (\@ref(fig:raster-intro-plot):B).
 Each cell in raster data could hold a value, which could be an integer or float (\@ref(fig:raster-intro-plot):C).
 Additionally, it is possible to set the NA (*not available*) value which indicates cells without the value or these outside of the area of interests.
-You can see them as grey cells in the C panel of the figure \@ref(fig:raster-intro-plot).
+You can see them as the gray cells in the C and D panel of the figure \@ref(fig:raster-intro-plot).
+The final raster map, as seen in the D panel of the \@ref(fig:raster-intro-plot) figure, is a color presentation of the raster values.

 <div class="figure" style="text-align: center">
 <img src="figures/raster_intro_plot.png" alt="Raster data: A - a grid representation; B - numbers of the cells; C - values of the cells; D - a final raster map" width="750" />